 Where do I park to drop my child off?

 We discourage parents from bringing cars down St Anne’s Terrace and there is no parking on the site.
 We encourage parents to park on the top road and walk down the lane.
-You should be able to park up by the doctors surgery on Wick Road or on Salisbury Road.
+You should be able to park up by the doctors surgery on Wick Road, on Salisbury Road or St Anne's Park Road.

-Is it too much for 3 year olds to be outdoors for most of the day?
+Is it too much for such young CHILDREN to be outdoors for most of the day?

 We don’t think so (based on experience) but you know your child best.
-If you think they might not be quite ready for a full day, you could book on for a morning session only (8.00-12.30) to start with and then go up to a full day when they are ready.
+If you are in a position to, you could help them adjust be bringing them for half days to start with and then go up to a full day when they are ready.

-Although we plan to be outdoors for the majority of the day, this equates to around 5.15 hours a day (9.30-14.45).
-There will be the opportunity to rest at certain points throughout the day and we have cosy spaces for children to snuggle down with a sleeping bag and pillow if they choose to.
+Although we plan to be outdoors for the majority of the day, this equates to around 4 hours a day in the Spring/Summer (10-14.45) and even less through the winter months, when we take lunch back at the scout hut.
+There will be the opportunity to rest at certain points throughout the day and we have cosy spaces for children to snuggle down with a blanket and cushion.